 There is no fee unless we win your case.

 Vehicle accidents are a significant cause of personal injuries in Georgia.
-The Atlanta metropolitan area, with its intricate network of interstates and busy surface streets, sees a high number of collisions.
-These accidents can range from minor fender-benders to severe crashes resulting in catastrophic injuries or death.
-Our firm has extensive experience handling a variety of vehicle accident cases, including:
+The Atlanta metropolitan area, with its network of interstates and busy surface streets, sees a high number of collisions.
+These accidents can range from serious collisions to severe or fatal crashes.
+Our firm handles a variety of vehicle accident cases, including:

-• Bus accidents: Whether the accident involves a MARTA bus, a tour bus, or a school bus, bus accidents can cause severe injuries to passengers and others on the road.
+Bus accidents: Whether involving a MARTA bus, a tour bus, or a school bus, bus accidents can cause severe injuries to passengers and others on the road.
 We can help you hold the bus company or government entity accountable for their negligence.

 Some accidents result in severe injuries that have long-lasting effects or, tragically, in the death of a loved one.
 These cases require a compassionate and detail-oriented approach.
-We work to obtain financial recovery for the full extent of the harm caused, which can include medical bills, lost wages, and pain and suffering.
+We work to obtain financial recovery for the full extent of the harm caused, including medical bills, lost wages, and pain and suffering.

-• Types of injuries: Our firm has handled cases involving a variety of catastrophic injuries, including traumatic brain injuries (TBI), spinal cord injuries, broken bones, and internal organ damage.
-We work with medical professionals at Atlanta hospitals like Grady Memorial, Emory, and Piedmont to understand the full scope of your injuries and their long-term impact on your life.
+Catastrophic injuries: Our firm has represented clients who have suffered severe, life-altering injuries such as traumatic brain injuries (TBI), spinal cord injuries, broken bones, and internal organ damage.
+We collaborate with medical professionals at Atlanta’s leading hospitals, including Grady Memorial, Emory, and Piedmont, to fully document your injuries and understand their long-term impact on your life.

 Personal injuries can happen in many ways.
 In addition to vehicle accidents, our firm handles other types of negligence cases.

-• Premises liability: Property owners must legally keep their premises safe for visitors.
+Premises liability: Property owners must legally keep their premises safe for visitors.
 When an injury occurs on someone else’s property due to unsafe conditions, it may be a case of premises liability.
-This can include slip and fall accidents in a grocery store, dog bites on a residential property, or injuries that result from inadequate security at an apartment complex.
+This can include slip-and-fall accidents in a grocery store, dog bites on residential property, or injuries resulting from inadequate security at an apartment complex.
 We hold property owners and managers accountable for failing to maintain a safe environment.

 The type of injury a person suffers in an accident is often directly related to the circumstances of the event.
 While some injuries may appear minor at first, they can have significant and lasting effects on your life, requiring extensive medical treatment and rehabilitation.
 Our firm works with medical experts to document the full impact of an injury on your well-being.